-Development of statistical methods for calibration and quantification of the dynamics of antibody response to malaria
+Quantification of the dynamics of antibody response to malaria in pregnant women

 Principal Supervisor’s name: Prof Julie A. Simpson